wp-plugins/loco-translate/readme.txt

 4. Click `+ New language` and follow the on-screen prompts.

 Make sure you're familiar with the conventions of [Translating Wordpress](http://codex.wordpress.org/Translating_WordPress) before you start.

+Please note that this plugin doesn’t support Windows servers.

 == Frequently Asked Questions ==